Allen Siple

-Allen Siple (1900–1973) was an American architect, working in Southern California from the 1930s to 1960s.
+Allen George Siple (July 9, 1900 – January 10, 1973) was an American architect, working in Southern California from the 1930s to 1960s.

 Early life

-Allen George Siple was born on July 9, 1900 in Otsego, Michigan.
+Siple was born on July 9, 1900 in Otsego, Michigan.
 His father, George H. Siple, was Canadian and his mother, Jessie, was from Michigan.
 In 1924, his father retired to Southern California and they moved into a house located at 972 Arapahoe Street, Los Angeles, California.
 He graduated from the University of Southern California and the École nationale supérieure des Beaux-Arts in Paris, France.

 Career

 In Los Angeles, Siple worked as an architect for the Janss Investment Company.
 They were developing the community of Westwood in Los Angeles.